About the Crossing Land

 - separate teacher/supervisor rooms

-- canoes and mountain bikes available with instructors
+- canoe, bushwalking, & mountain bike journey available with instructors

 Disabilities: The “journey” component of programs may prove inaccessible for a small selection of disabilities.
 Please contact us to discuss your needs further.